ii887522/hydro/docs/functions/math_ext.md

 `to`: The sequence that the `value` maps to.

-It returns a mapped value that belongs to the second sequence given.
+Returns a mapped value that belongs to the second sequence given.

 ### **Example usage:**
 ```ts